osg-htc/user-school-2023/docs/logistics/meals.md

 For the meals on your own, you are welcome to join other participants and even staff!
 We can help with ideas and groups, if you like.
+There is [another page](dining.md) with suggestions for finding dining options near the School and hotel.

 ## Catered Meals